kstenerud/ubuntu-package-fixing/README.md

 We see that 3.3.0-1ubuntu1 exists under cosmic, so postfix has been modified there.
 Let's see what was changed.

+#### Clone the Package

+    $ git ubuntu clone postfix

+This will create a new git clone of the postfix repo, with a remote of "pkg".
+The current branch will be ubuntu-devel, and the various versions for each distribution version will be under `pkg/ubuntu/version`.

+Notes:

+ * Due to https://launchpad.net/bugs/1761821, you may get: `fatal: could not read Username for 'https://git.launchpad.net': terminal prompts disabled.` It's safe to ignore this.
+ * First time will add a gitubuntu entry to .gitignore

+#### View the Commit Log

     $ git log -b pkg/ubuntu/cosmic
     ...
     commit 73cb543efe06a340021cbf538d3ca88abfd96bd8 (tag: pkg/upload/3.3.0-1ubuntu1)